OrkoHunter/orkohunter/content/blog/why-dont-you-move-abroad/why-dont-you-move-abroad.md

 to-heading: 6
 class-name: "table-of-contents"
 ```

+_Edit: This article reached the [front page of Hacker News](https://news.ycombinator.com/item?id=42191805).
+I am surprised to learn how the broader international community of young migrants relate with this as well.
+Many thanks - you got this!_

+---

 I just wrapped up a tech conference here this week in Salt Lake City.
 I was one of the speakers.
 It was a special moment for me.
 Strangely enough, the very first time I came to US, it was also as a speaker at a conference.